WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Where to redeem PC Optimum Points

-PC Financial Mastercard Benefits
+Benefits and insurance for the PC Financial Mastercard

-PC Financial Mastercard Aproval Criteria
+Approval criteria for a PC Financial Mastercard

 1. Your age and residency